- Target Dates for deadlines & long range planning

 Clipped Scheduling Alert on a Package, Project or Sub-Folder #

-A Clipped Scheduling alert displays next to a container’s schedule bar when items inside the container have Stopped Scheduling due to their Target Finish date setting.
-Packages, Projects & Sub-Folders are containers.
-When the schedule bar has a Clipped Scheduling Alert, open the container to see which items are affected.
+A Clipped Scheduling Alert displays next to a container’s schedule bar when items inside the container have Stopped Scheduling due to their Target Finish date setting.
+Open the container to see which items are affected.
 For example, if the Clipped Scheduling alert displays next to a Project schedule bar, then open Project View to see the Tasks that have Target Finish deadlines set to Stop Scheduling.